Semm6/Whitelabel-webshop/PORTFOLIO.md

 This project is created with React and springboot.

-#### 1. Why am i using React for this project?
+#### 1. Why am I using React for this project?

-The reason i use React for this project is because i want to learn it for the future.
-1 goal of mine is too learn mobile development and react native is a good thing to master if i wanna go that route one day.
-I can acomplish this goal easier if i used React before.
+The reason I use React for this project is because I want to learn it for the future.
+A goal of mine is to learn mobile development and react native.
+These are good things to master if I wan't to go that route one day.
+If I use react now, then this goal will be eassier to achieve.
 So this is my main reason to use React in this semester.

 #### 2. SQl or NoSQL database?

-By doing some research about SQl or NoSQL i came to a conclusion.
-For my application (webshop) the best choice is to use a SQL-database.
+By doing some research about SQl or NoSQL I came to a conclusion.
+The best choice for my application (webshop) is to use a SQL-database.
 This is a good choice because my data is structured.
-A good project to have a NoSQL database is for example twitter where your data is all random.
+A good project to have a NoSQL database is for example twitter, where your data is all random.
 The plan for this project is to make 3 databases each related to 1 thing.
-So for example i would have 1 database for products only.
+So for example I would have one database for products only.
 This makes it single responsibility too.

 # Start of the project